Devher12/Diet-and-Excercise-Recommdation-Chatbot/README.md

-# 💪 Fitness & Diet AI Chatbot
+# Diet and Excercise Recommdation Chatbot

 A personalized fitness and nutrition recommendation system powered by AI and data science.
 This web-based application provides users with customized exercise routines and dietary plans based on their biometric data, fitness goals, and preferences using advanced metabolic calculations and intelligent data filtering.